KyrillosEngineer/KyrillosEngineer.github.io/_pages/about.md

 Kyrillos Hanna prides himself on his multidisciplinary field of study which is proving more invaluable than ever.
 His concentration is in socio-technical systems.

-Vanderbilt University
+### Vanderbilt University
 * Degrees
   * BS Engineering Science
   * BS Communication of Science and Technology
   * BS Medicine, Health, and Society

-* Minors: Engineering Management, Digital Fabrication, Physics, Psycology
+Kyrillos Hanna also holds minors in Engineering Management, Digital Fabrication, Physics, and Psycology.

 ## Work Experience